NetLah/configuration/README.md

 - Order of Precedence

 1. Host configuration from environment variables by prefix `DOTNET_` and `ASPNETCORE_`
+2. Chanined configuration (if any)
+3. In memory configuration (if any)
-2. appsettings.json using the JSON configuration provider
+4. appsettings.json using the JSON configuration provider
-3. appsettings.EnvironmentName.json using the JSON configuration provider
+5. appsettings.EnvironmentName.json using the JSON configuration provider
-4. Other extra configuration sources
+6. Other extra configuration sources
-5. App secrets when the app runs in the `Development` environment
+7. App secrets when the app runs in the `Development` environment
-6. Environment variables using the Environment Variables configuration provider
+8. Environment variables using the Environment Variables configuration provider
-7. Command-line arguments using the Command-line configuration provider
+9. Command-line arguments using the Command-line configuration provider

 ## BasePath of configuration files